claudiasc89/imganalysis3/content/authors/admin/_index.md

 ---

 I am currently a postdoctoral scientist with a strong foundation in molecular biology techniques and an emerging specialization in image analysis and adaptative microscopy.
+Passionate about advancing scientific discovery, I am always open to new collaborations.
+Want to collaborate?
+Reach out!